foldda/snappable/README.md

 Plugin systems make applications extensible, but their components normally belong to one host.
 A Visual Studio Code extension is built for Visual Studio Code; a Photoshop plugin is built for Photoshop.
 Each depends on its host's API, lifecycle, and often its domain-object model.

-Even when a component's underlying function would be useful elsewhere, moving it to another host normally requires an adapter, source-code changes, or a complete rewrite.
+Even when a component's underlying function would be useful elsewhere, moving it to another host normally requires an adapter, source-code changes and recompilation, or a complete rewrite.

 Snappable separates the component from the runtime implementation.
 A component targets one common Snappable contract, and any compatible runtime implements the corresponding hosting contract.
 This makes the compiled component **host-neutral** and **runtime-portable** within the supported Snappable and platform versions.